What Is Blood Sugar? Understanding Glucose in Your Body

 What is considered low blood sugar?

-Low blood sugar, or hypoglycemia, is clinically defined as a reading below 70 mg/dL.
-If you reach this level, you should follow the 15-15 rule by consuming 15 grams of fast-acting carbs and rechecking your levels in 15 minutes.
+Low blood sugar, medically known as hypoglycemia, is clinically defined as any glucose reading dropping below 70 mg/dL.
+When you reach this dangerous level, you must immediately follow the standard 15-15 rule.
+This involves consuming exactly 15 grams of fast-acting carbohydrates, such as juice, and rechecking your blood sugar levels after 15 minutes to ensure stability.

 What is considered high blood sugar?